nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 in a base location on disk -- and if the layer configs themselves list IDX paths as relative paths from that location, make sure this is included.
 Otherwise, leave it out.
 (Read on to the layer configuration section for more information.)

-`time_service_uri` (optional) -- If you are using dynamic layers, put the URL of the OnEarth 2 time service here.

 `apache_config_location` (optional) -- Location that the main Apache configuration files will be stored (this will need to be somewhere Apache is